 Unlike most multi-function devices, the stubble trimmer here is quite good.

-Able to cut down to 1mm (about a 3-day stubble) and steps up in 1mm increments (i.e. 1mm, 2mm, 3mm, etc.), it can cut incredibly close to your skin, making for a respectable 5 o’clock shadow.
+Able to cut down to 1mm (about a 3-day stubble) and steps up in 1mm increments (i.e., 1mm, 2mm, 3mm, etc.), it can cut incredibly close to your skin, making for a good 5 o’clock shadow.

 In addition to the close cut, this Multigroom tool has a medium-sized head making it easy to navigate the contours of your face.

-While some men may have trouble around the mustache area, the attachment combs can be removed from the head, giving it a slimmer profile to reach tough areas through a little bit of detailing.
+While some men may have trouble around the mustache area, the attachment combs can be removed from the head, giving it a slimmer profile to reach tricky areas when detailing.

 Beyond the impressive cutting abilities, the battery life is equally good.